 Solvency II requires that dividends receivable are held at Fair Value ('market value').
+There were no judgement, valuation, or recognition assumption changes during the year.

-The reclassification adjustment of £(11.8)m relates to policyholder assets which are relocated under 'Assets held for index-linked and unit-linked contracts' for SII reporting.
+The reclassification adjustment of £(10.8)m relates to policyholder assets which are relocated under 'Assets held for index-linked and unit-linked contracts' for SII reporting.